Audi Q5 Review & Prices

 Performance and drive comfort

-The Q5 might be a big car, but it performs admirably in town, but at low speeds, drivers might feel bumps and lumps in the road more than other cars in the sector
+The Q5 might be a big car, but it performs admirably in town.
+However, at low speeds, drivers might feel bumps and lumps in the road more than in alternatives

 In town